 The four Weyl points are labeled as $W_{i=1,2,3,4}$, and their distribution in the BZ is shown in Fig.~\ref{fig3}(b), where the red and blue balls represent chiralities of $+1$ and $-1$, respectively~\cite{sm}.
 Moreover, the $k\cdot p$ effective Hamiltonian of the four Weyl points $W_{i=1,2,3,4}$ share an identical form, given by~\cite{sm}

-with $\sigma_{i}(i=1,2,3)$ the Pauli matrix and $\sigma_{0}$ the identity matrix, here $c_{i=1,2,3}$, $c_{j,1}$ and $c_{j,2}$ ($j$ = 1, 2) are real parameters.
-According to Eq. (\ref{kp1}), the band splitting around the WPs is linear, implying that these Weyl points have chirality of $\pm1$, which agrees with our calculations.
+with $\sigma_{i}(i=1,2,3)$ the Pauli matrix and $\sigma_{0}$ the identity matrix, where $c_{i=1,2,3}$, $c_{j,1,}$ and $c_{j,2}$ ($j$ = 1, 2) are real parameters.
+According to Eq. (\ref{kp1}), the band splitting around the WPs is linear, implying that these Weyl points have a chirality of $\pm1$, which agrees with our calculations.

 Furthermore, we turn to investigating the change of chirality of Weyl points in K$_{2}$ZnBr$_{4}$ under ferroelectric switching.
 The phonon spectrum of the FE2 state is presented in Fig.~\ref{fig3}(d).
 It is important to note that the two polarization states give identical dispersions, as it should be.
 Naturally, the distribution of Weyl points in the two polarization states is also completely identical, but the chirality of the Weyl points is different.
 The calculated chirality of the Weyl points in the FE2 state is shown in Fig.~\ref{fig3}(e), where one can observe that their value has flipped signs compared to those in FE1, indicating the realization of the sign reversal of Weyl phonon chirality under ferroelectric switching.